ampify-io/duda-docs/docs/App.md

 More technically, the more selectors a CSS file has, and the more variance there is between those selectors, the higher the probability is for a CSS to to be heavier than the 75kb allowed.
 Most pages don't reach this level of complexity - but if a page does reach it, your options are as follows:
 #### Ways to Resolve AMP Inadequate
-If skipping the AMP version for the spcific inadequate page isn't an option, removal unused elements is the way to make the page lighter.
-This can be done in two ways:
+If skipping the AMP version for the spcific inadequate page isn't an option, removal of unused elements is the way to make the page lighter.
+This can be achieved in two ways:
-1. Hide the elements from the mobile version of the Duda site: AMP is based on the mobile version - so setting an element to be hidden in mobile will also hide it in the AMP version.
+1. **Hide the elements from the mobile version of the Duda site**: AMP is based on the mobile version - so setting an element to be hidden in mobile will also hide it in the AMP version.
 <img className="higher" width='310px' src={useBaseUrl('hide_on_mobile.png')} />

-2. Hide the elements only from the AMP version: For elements that you want to hide only in the AMP version (while keeping them visible in the mobile HTML page) - add the following attribute to the element via the 'edit HTML' option: "amp_hide".
+2. **Hide the elements only from the AMP version**: For elements that you want to hide only in the AMP version (while keeping them visible in the mobile HTML page) - add the following attribute to the element via the 'edit HTML' option: "amp_hide".
 <img className="higher" width='600px' src={useBaseUrl('amp_hide_attribute.png')} />

+After the removal, republish the site and update the AMP page to see if it turns valid.

 ### Failed